-The Sulphuric Acid markets are covered weekly by ICIS in the World Sulphuric Acid Weekly report and in an Asia Pacific report.
+The Sulphuric Acid markets are covered weekly by ICIS in the World Sulphuric Acid Weekly report.
 This independent and trustworthy publication gives price assessments for spot markets in China, Japan/Korea, southeast Asia and India, while contract prices are quoted for northeast Asia and southeast Asia.

 Our market intelligence is gathered by our locally based reporters and gives details in the commentary about exports, downstream movements, shipment, freight rates and any other factors influencing prices.
 There is also coverage within the monthly Sulphur & Sulphuric Acid Outlook report.
 If you are involved in this market or other related markets, this essential tool can help you to make those crucial commercial choices.